shuntingyard/aoc-23-rust/README.md

 2. Quite like 1. - learning more `nom`.
 3. Learned iterator things, had the right idea but even my part1 was too buggy to get a star.
+4. Easy and fun again.
+Most time was spent setting up nom to read cards correctly.
+    Modifying part1's iterator constructs to move a BTreeMap into a closure for tracking the number of repetitions for each card was a breeze...